mayotomato/Automated-Order-Packing-System/README.md

 The objective of this assignment is to apply appropriate concurrent program methods in implementing a concurrent program from a program specification.

-## Learning Outcomes Achieved

-This assignment demonstrates the following learning outcomes:

-* Application of the concepts of concurrency and parallelism in the construction of a system using a suitable programming language.
-* Explanation of the safety aspects of multi-threaded and parallel systems.

 ## Features Implemented

 The simulation incorporates the following key functionalities as per the assignment specifications: